3 Ways To Better Engage Employees When Sending Surveys

-Whether you’re looking to collect feedback on training and staff satisfaction, or lighter subjects such as your employees’ office snack preferences with a view to purchasing a vending machine.
-Whatever your wider aims, whether it’s improving your employees’ motivation and engagement levels, or trying to create a greater sense of well-being and togetherness in your company.
+Whether you’re looking to collect feedback on training or employee experience initiatives, or on lighter subjects such as your employees’ office snack preferences with a view to purchasing a vending machine.
+Whatever your wider aims, whether it’s improving your employees’ motivation and engagement levels, or trying to create a greater sense of staff wellbeing and togetherness in your company.
 The more carefully you think about the channels you’re using to connect with employees, the better the response you’re likely to get when sending your staff survey, with feedback that you’re more likely to be able to do something useful with as a result.

 However, given how busy many employees are, you still need to be mindful of their time, and ensure that your chosen medium of distribution is as convenient, quick and simple as you can make it, in order for them to complete your survey.

 From an email or a link via a website, to an SMS or a link into a live chat application.
 Considering the growing number ways in which digital information can be sent these days, there’s a lot more scope to keep things fresh and engaging and help maximise the impact of any employee surveys you issue.

 We outline some of the best of these below, giving you an idea of how they work and the typical topics and issues they work well with.